-Ever since its first publication in 1908, speculation has been rife as to the identity of the mysterious 'Three Initiates' who wrote The Kybalion.
-None of the mystery-mongers who have contributed to these speculations during the last century have cared to address the reason for this reticence, probably because they have no clear idea of the many good reasons for secrecy in occult studies such as we give in our Occult Faq.
+Ever since its first publication in 1908, speculation has been rife as to the identity of the mysterious 'Three Initiates' who wrote the Kybalion.
+The latest contributor to these fanciful speculations is Richard Smoley, an American author and 'philosopher' whose introduction to the centenary edition of the book, published in 2018, contains nothing that has not been mooted by other scholars, and in our view adds nothing of value to the teachings the authors laboured to promote.
+The fact of the matter is that none of the mystery-mongers who have contributed to these speculations during the last century have cared to address the reasons why the authors chose to remain anonymous, probably because they have no clear idea of the many good reasons for secrecy in occult studies such as we give in our Occult Faq.

 The Kybalion begins with a dedication to Hermes Trismegistus, known to the Ancient Egyptians as "The Great Great" and "Master of Masters."
 Who was Hermes?
 Was there ever such a person, or is this simply the title of a class of Masters or Teachers, or even the personification of the Wisdom Teachings of ancient Egypt and Greece?
 Some scholars believe that the name is the syncretic combination of the Greek god Hermes with the Egyptian god Thoth.
 If this is correct (and we do not say that it is), how and when were the two combined and why?
 These questions have exercised the minds of scholars and occultists alike for hundreds of years without any of them coming to a satisfactory conclusion.
 Of fantasy and speculation there is no end, but in keeping with our established policy, we do not wish to add to this muddy sea of misinformation and guesswork.
 So let us examine the very few facts in connection with Hermes and see whether these hermetic footprints provide any answers.